Estate and Trust Litigation Lawyers in Northern Virginia

 The beneficiaries can file exceptions to an approved accounting with the Commissioner of Accounts within fifteen days of the accounting being approved.
 However, if the Commissioner rules against the beneficiaries, then the beneficiaries’ sole recourse is an appeal of the Commissioner’s findings to the circuit court, and absent pure questions of law, the Commissioner’s findings are left intact unless found to be unsupported by the evidence.
 Beneficiaries can opt to forego filing exceptions and file a suit to surcharge and falsify the account.
 This is a “stand-alone” lawsuit.

 Sometimes, it is best to take the issue to the Commissioner of Accounts.
 In other instances, a Surcharge and Falsification suit is more appropriate.

-The Attorneys at Hale Ball are experienced in bringing and defending Surcharge and Falsification lawsuits and can guide you through the appropriate course of action depending upon the circumstances of your individual case.
+The Attorneys at HALE BALL MURPHY, PLC are experienced in bringing and defending Surcharge and Falsification lawsuits and can guide you through the appropriate course of action depending upon the circumstances of your individual case.

 Removal of Fiduciary

 The Virginia Code allows for removal if a court order has not complied with or whenever it appears appropriate to a court to revoke and annul the powers of any fiduciary.
 Executors, administrators, and trustees, may only be removed for cause.
 Friction between the personal representative and the beneficiary is not sufficient for removal.
 Engaging in a course of conduct financially detrimental to the estate for which the fiduciary is responsible is grounds for removal.
 For instance, the executor purchases a “rental property” using estate funds, but the property generates no income – that could be the basis for removing that executor.